Eden Riegel

 Eden Sonja Jane Riegel (born January 1, 1981) is an American actress.
 She portrayed Bianca Montgomery in the daytime drama All My Children, and propelled the character into a gay icon, as well as a popular figure within the medium.
 Nominated previously on multiple occasions, she received a Daytime Emmy Award for the role in 2005.

 In addition to her work on All My Children, Riegel has guest starred in several prime time shows, as well as film, and starred as character "Eden" in the web series Imaginary Bitches.
 She assumed the role of Heather Stevens on The Young and the Restless from April 2010 to November 2011.

 Riegel is also a prolific voice actress, providing the voices for many video games and animated projects.
-She is the voice director for Disney's animated TV series Amphibia, The Owl House and The Ghost and Molly McGee.
+She is the voice director for Disney's animated TV series Amphibia, The Owl House, The Ghost and Molly McGee, Hailey's On It!, Zombies: The Re-Animated Series, Primos and Kiff (alongside her brother Sam Riegel).

 Early life

 Born to Kurt and Lenore Riegel on New Year's Day 1981 in Washington, D.C., Riegel was raised in a Virginia suburb and became interested in acting while watching her brother, Sam, perform dinner theater, which she later joined in for $10 a week.
 Her big break came when she won the role of Cosette in Les Misérables, leading to other roles on and off-Broadway.
 She graduated from the Professional Children's School and attended Harvard University, with ambitions to become a lawyer, but later left the institution.
 In 2000, she served as an intern at the White House for the summer.